Icinga/icinga2/doc/15-troubleshooting.md

 2.11 now limits the direct active-stage file access (this is hidden from the user), and caches active stages for packages in-memory.

-It also tries to repair the broken package, and lots a new message:
+It also tries to repair the broken package, and logs a new message:

 ```
 systemctl restart icinga2